Opera Maker & Director

 Time and Place

 Mr Tilly is on his way to an afternoon seance held by Madame Cumberbatch when he is run over and killed by a steam engine.
-He decided to attend anyway.
+He decides to attend anyway.

 Duration: 12 minutes